Why is the human mind so eager to explore the darkness? What do we hope to learn there?

 As negative as it sounds, this plunge into the abyss is something many of us hunger for — not in spite of the revelations it harbors, but because of them.
 Like ecstatic tribespeople around the fire, we deliberately summon the gods that most terrify us.
 We yearn to see them face-to-face, precisely because they fill us with such dread.

-Like Marlow in Heart of Darkness, like Willard in Apocalypse Now, and like the protagonists of hundreds of weird tales, I feel myself drawn inexorably toward the alien and the strange — toward the blank places on the map.
+Like Marlow in Heart of Darkness, like Willard in Apocalypse Now, and like the protagonists of hundreds of weird tales, many of us feel ourselves drawn inexorably toward the alien and the strange — toward the blank places on the map.
 Problem is, not many such places are left.

 “Now when I was a little chap I had a passion for maps.
 I would look for hours at South America, or Africa, or Australia, and lose myself in all the glories of exploration.
 At that time there were many blank spaces on the earth, and when I saw one that looked particularly inviting on a map (but they all look that) I would put my finger on it and say, ‘When I grow up I will go there.’